 - We also shared our hummus topped with spiced beef a while back.

 What you need to know.
 Two things here.
 First, we use canned chickpeas, which is much, much quicker than using dried.
 Some swear by soaking and cooking their own dried chickpeas, but we’re just not that organized and love that canned chickpeas means we can enjoy our hummus in 10 minutes.
 Second, our recipe calls for tahini, a creamy paste made from sesame seeds.
-You can usually find tahini in larger grocery stores or specialty markets.
+You can usually find tahini in larger grocery stores or specialty markets, or you can actually make it at home.

 Equipment you’ll need.
 A baking sheet, mesh strainer or colander, food processor, silicone spatula, measuring cups and spoons.